tidy-finance/website/docs/31_beta.md

 This is what the estimation looks like for a couple of examples using `map()`.
 For the daily data, we use the same function as above but only take 3 months of data and require at least 50 daily return observations in these months.
-These restrictions help us to retrieve somehow smooth coefficient estimates.
+These restrictions help us to retrieve somewhat smooth coefficient estimates.

 ```r